apache/libcloud/docs/committer_guide.rst

 Merging user contributions
 --------------------------

-When a pull request with user contribution / changes has been reviewed and all the criteria for merging has been meet (tests and code coverage, Travis build is passing, user signed an ICLA, etc.), you can directly merge those changes into trunk either by using Github web interface or doing it on the command line.
+When a pull request with user contribution (changes) has been reviewed and all the criteria for merging has been met (tests and code coverage, Travis build is passing, user signed an ICLA, etc.), you can directly merge those changes into trunk either by using Github web interface or doing it manually on the command line.

-It's also important that you update changelog in ``CHANGES.rst`` file after you have merged the changes.
+It's also important that you update changelog in ``CHANGES.rst`` file after you merged the changes.

 Making a release (for release managers)
 ---------------------------------------